24-HOUR EMERGENCY SERVICE •

 Did all of your lights go out?
 Or maybe your thermostat is calling for cooling on a hot day, but your air conditioning system won’t turn on?
 I guess you could use candles and a hand fan if you’d like—or, you could fix it yourself!
 There are a few things that you can check before you call your electrical service provider.
 First things first: the circuit breaker.

 Keep in mind that you’re dealing with electricity.
-It’s often more prudent to call a professional than to do it yourself, especially if you don’t have tools such as a voltmeter and knowledge of basic electricity.
+It’s often more prudent to call a professional than to do it yourself, especially if you don’t have tools such as a voltmeter and knowledge of basic home electrical systems.
 We don’t want anybody getting hurt!

 If you’re a brave soul and decide to go for it on your own, be cautious.